 He then went on to make an excellent point about Steve Jobs.
 He explained that Jobs never commissioned the development of a product or service, based on what he thought would be a smash hit.
 Instead, Jobs developed the type of products that he himself wanted to own.

 Now, let’s unpack that and look for the common thread.
 Because it’s pure gold!

 - Malcolm Gladwell writes the kind of books, which he would want to read.
 And interestingly, his books are unlike any other books in his niche.
 (Until ditto-head authors decide to rip his ideas off).
 Gladwell’s books are also among the best selling non-fiction books of the last 2 decades.
 And those 2 factors are directly connected.

 In short, deliver the level of service that you’d love to receive.
 Create compelling products that you would love to own.
+Develop solutions for pressing challenges, which you’d love someone to solve.
 And make the experience of doing business with you so exceptional, that it would knock you off your feet if you were the customer or client.